Four building blocks of a successful behaviour change campaign

 The effectiveness of the 000 campaign was measured using repeated large-scale panel surveys covering campaign awareness, attitudes towards ambulance use and knowledge of alternative health services.

 Because dialling 000 is a rare behaviour at an individual level, population-level data was accessed on a range of variables including calls to 000, calls to alternative healthcare services such as “nurse on call” and attendance at emergency departments and medical clinics.

 By collecting these data we were able to demonstrate that the campaign was effective in positively influencing both attitudes and behaviour.

-Specifically, there were approximately 50 less calls requesting an emergency ambulance in Victoria after the campaign.
-This prompted Ambulance Victoria CEO, Tony Walker, to state publicly that:”In my mind it’s helped save lives”.
+Specifically, there were approximately 50 fewer calls requesting an emergency ambulance in Victoria after the campaign.
+This prompted Ambulance Victoria CEO, Tony Walker, to state publicly that: ”In my mind, it has helped save lives”.

 Behaviour change en masse is challenging.
 Governments work tirelessly and often under considerable time pressure. many will say there is no time to waste on deliberative discussions and monitoring and evaluation plans.

 But if time is of the essence, there is also no time to get it wrong.
 In fact, the value of applying the above principles is only multiplied.